 Our next stop was scheduled in a school in a sacred town—Siddhpur.
 This town is an ancient town most famous for performing religious rituals for deceased mother.
 This doesn’t happen anywhere in India, except here.
-This town also hold importance to the affluent Bohra Muslim community and also the largest producer of husk in the country.
+This town also holds importance to the affluent Bohra Muslim community and also the largest producer of husk in the country.

 I was quite uncomfortable with the blisters on me and took a halt every one hour.
 This made us quite slow.
-In the morning, when we walked silently, I looked up above the sky so high, and saw many diamonds in the sky.
+In the morning, when we walked silently, I looked up above the sky so high and saw many diamonds in the sky.
 The sky was full of stars that I never noticed in my city – the concrete jungle.
 The sky was so clear, the climate was beautiful and we were walking silently towards our destination.
-This was the first time we touched the national highway and took utmost precaution not to come under the tyre of any truck.
-Yogesh Mathuria is fond of using global positioning system in his mobile phone and I am fond of asking for address personally.
+This was the first time we touched the national highway and took utmost precaution not to come under the tire of any truck.
+Yogesh Mathuria is fond of using a global positioning system on his mobile phone and I am fond of asking for address personally.
 I think that by using too much technology, we kill the human touch.

 We had almost completed walking 100 kilometers and almost reach our destination.
 We were welcomed by our host in Yoganjali School.
 This school was founded by a great woman who is a Gandhian and had walked with Acharya Vinoba Bhave all around India for more than 10 years.
 They had hundreds of little children that I met.
-After breakfast, we met this 80 year young lady—Ramila Gandhi and just kept watching her for few moments.
+After breakfast, we met this 80-year young lady—Ramila Gandhi and just kept watching her for a few moments.

 She was like a Goddess, wrapped in cotton Indian drape, sitting on her seat, fluent in English, Hindi and Gujarati, and an aura around her.
 A lady, in her early 80s, but beautiful than Miss Universe!

-I got hijacked and they way she welcomed her with her sweet voice, it killed me man.
+I got hijacked and they way she welcomed her with her sweet voice, it killed me, man.
 She started asking about our journey and my mentor told him about our peace pilgrimage.